Engaging the Community Through Partnerships

 Metropolitan Area Youth Jazz Orchestra

-Directed by Dr. Pete Madsen
+Directed by Dr. Patrick Brown

-This is MAYJO’s twelfth year as the premier high school honors jazz ensemble in the Midwest.
+MAYJO is the premier high school honors jazz ensemble in the Midwest.
 An audition only group, MAYJO is made up of the finest high school music students in the Omaha/Council Bluffs area.
 MAYJO rehearses twice weekly on the UNO campus and performs several concerts each semester on campus and in the community.
 MAYJO is directed by UNO's coordinator of jazz studies, Dr. Pete Madsen assisted by UNO music faculty, students, and UNO artist-in-residence drummer Joey Gulizia.
 Mr. Gulizia’s residency is sponsored by the Nebraska Arts Council and the UNO Department of Music.
 MAYJO has received invitations to be featured at many local jazz festivals, and has performed at the Jazz Education Network International Conference.
 MAYJO has performed or participated in clinics with Stefan Harris, Jon Faddis, Peter Erskine, Eric Marienthal, Randy Brecker, the New Orleans Jazz Orchestra, Jim Widner, Dave Pietro, Matt Harris, Jim Pugh, Donny McCaslin, and many others.

 Omaha Area Youth Orchestra